mixpanel/docs/pages/docs/other-bits/privacy-and-security/gdpr-compliance.md

 Our customers control what data is sent to Mixpanel, and may decide to halt the sending of personal data at any time.
 To assist with supporting individuals’ right to object to the collection of one’s personal data, Mixpanel also has built dedicated methods for our client-side SDKs that can be used to [opt end users out of tracking](/docs/tracking/how-tos/privacy-friendly-tracking).

 Mixpanel collects information about how customers use the product, and uses this data to identify product gaps and improve existing products.
-While this information is useful, Mixpanel recognizes the importance of an individuals right to object.
+While this information is useful, Mixpanel recognizes the importance of an individual's right to object.
 Mixpanel has therefore streamlined opt-out systems for its customers, who can opt out of tracking through simple controls, located under Personal Settings > Data & Privacy.

 ## Data Retention Policy